jjl014/listynetwork/README.md

 # listynetwork

 ## Running the tests
-In the root directory, type in:
+In the root directory, run:

 `bundle install`